ghuntley/workshops/nixos/01-install-nixos/README.md

   1. USB: Disable USB 2.0 and enable 1.1 instead.
 Some VirtualBox installations won't have the host extensions.
 1. Run the appliance by right-clicking on it, then selecting `Start -> Detachable Start`
-1. Open a terminal and gain root access with the password "demo".
+1. Open a terminal and gain root access with the password `demo`.

 ## Some housekeeping for the Melbourne :: Compose 2019 Workshop